PoisotLab/SpeciesInteractionNetworks.jl/docs/src/index.md

 realized that even for the most simple research project, we needed to make small tweaks that made the wrappers a nuisance.
 We decided to give you the parts, and it's your job to build the kick-ass spaceship.

+The measures in the documentation are organized by level of organisation, following the convention of micro (species-level), meso (involving more than one species), macro (network level) and meta (involving mutliple networks).